SAM-BAMKOLE/todo-list-1/ReadME.md

 ./tailwindcss -i ./css/input.css -o ./css/output.css --watch
 ```

+## Database

+The table structure for the database is in the todo_list_1 file in the sql directory.
+The name of the database is same as the name of the file (todo_list_1).
+Remember to set the connection queries i.e dbhost and dbpassword to your own database's configuration.

 ## Note.

 I am a frontend developer whos into react, vue and Next js.
-This is the first php project ill be working on.
+This is the first php project i'll be working on.
+I'd love your reviews.

 Am open to collaborations.